-Steadfast Apartment REIT, Inc. Files Definitive Proxy for Merger with Independence Realty Trust, a Publicly Traded REIT
+Steadfast Apartment REIT, Inc. Shareholders Approve Merger with Independence Realty Trust, a Publicly Traded REIT

-Steadfast Apartment REIT, Inc. owns and operates apartment communities in targeted markets throughout the United States, according to its website.
-Steadfast Apartment REIT which acquired Steadfast Income REIT and Steadfast Apartment REIT III to focus on moderate-income apartments, is now planning to merge with Independence Realty Trust, Inc. (IRT).
+Steadfast Apartment REIT, Inc. owned and operated apartment communities in targeted markets throughout the United States, according to its website.
+Steadfast Apartment REIT which acquired Steadfast Income REIT and Steadfast Apartment REIT III to focus on moderate-income apartments, has merged with and into Independence Realty Trust, Inc. (IRT).

 The White Law Group continues to investigate potential securities claims involving the liability that brokerage firms may have for recommending Steadfast Apartment REIT to investors.

 Companies often merge as part of a strategic effort to boost shareholder value, often by creating new business lines and/or gaining greater market share.
 However, the economic environment at the time of the merger, size of the companies and management of the merger process all play a part in future returns for shareholders.

 Shareholders may experience a significant loss of voting power, and while the spike in trading volume tends to inflate share prices, if economic conditions are not favorable at the time of the merger, shareholders may see significant losses.

 The trouble with non-traded REITs is that they are complex and inherently risky products.

 Lack of liquidity is often problematic for many investors.
 Investors looking to sell often have difficulty finding a buyer, and can suffer significant losses on the sale.